crawfoal/snippy/README.md

 - Another thing that is bugging me is the duplication in parameter parsing.
 To address this, I'd review what Johnny did for this in recent work, as well as any other community patterns.
-- I'd also refactor `Store` to have the server helper functions broken out.
-This would reduce some duplication and make coming updates easier.
 - I'm not sure I like the interface that `Snippets` has.
 I'd reconsider that after implenting the versioning aspect of the problem because I'd have more information at that point about what a better interface might look like.
-- I'm currently just at the beginning of implenting support for multiple versions.
-I've started by adding a created at timestamp to the `Snippet` struct.
-The plan is to the store an array of `Snippets`, adding new versions to the top of the list.
-I chose to store the `created_at` timestamp in unix format because I had a feeling I might want to use it sort of like an id and/or for comparision of versions, but I'm not sure exactly how that will play out.
+- I chose to store the `created_at` timestamp in unix format because I had a feeling I might want to use it sort of like an id and/or for comparision of versions, but I'm not sure exactly how that will play out.